Mining Claims Map — Utah

 What file format do I need for Utah mineral claims data?

-Utah mineral claims boundaries are available from BLM LR2000 and can typically be downloaded as Shapefiles or KML.
+Utah mineral claims boundaries are available from BLM MLRS (Mineral & Land Records System) and can typically be downloaded as Shapefiles or KML.
 Convert these to GeoJSON at mapshaper.org before importing into Exploration Maps.

 Who regulates mineral claims in Utah?

-Mineral claims in Utah are regulated by the Utah Division of Oil, Gas and Mining.
-All tenure and claims data can be queried through BLM LR2000.
+Mineral claims in Utah are regulated by the Bureau of Land Management (BLM).
+All tenure and claims data can be queried through BLM MLRS (Mineral & Land Records System).

 What minerals are typically mapped in Utah?